 An independent testing resource with expertise in Tableau was recently able to demonstrate the performance benefit of using CoSort as a pre-transformation tool for data feeds into Tableau.
 The focus of this test was only on the data collection tasks – sources, queries, filters, and generating the resulting data set.
 Time-to-delivery tests were conducted with CoSort against Tableau, which showed a dramatic performance difference with the sample inputs.
 Given the need to sort, join, and aggregate big data sources prior to producing reports in a BI tool, testing demonstrated comparative query and output speeds between the two products.

-CoSort provides two ways for end-users to acquire and stage data; via a SortCL program script run from the command line, or in Voracity through the IRI Workbench GUI, built on Eclipse™.
+CoSort provides two ways for end-users to acquire and stage data; via a SortCL job script run from the command line, or in Voracity through the IRI Workbench GUI, built on Eclipse™.
 For the test, data from two large sources were sorted, joined, filtered, aggregated, and reformatted into CSV targets.
 CoSort was run from the command prompt in this case:

 The tester performed analogous integration steps to create the foundation for processing the same data files, and creating the same outputs in Tableau for visualization purposes: